ABOUT THE SYMPOSIUM

 American Medical Association Accreditation Statement

-The Wilderness Medical Society (WMS) designates this educational activity for a maximum number of TBD AMA PRA Category 1 Credits TM.
-Each physician should only claim credit commensurate with the extent of their participation in the activity.
+Each physician should claim only the credit commensurate with the extent of their participation in the activity.

 Paramedics and EMT’s recieve Continuing Education credits approved through the State of Colorado and the State of New Mexico.